 What Does the Airbnb Co-Host Terms of Service Say?

 Airbnb’s Co-Hosting Terms of Service are there simply to make the co-hosting relationship as official as possible, and protect Airbnb and its users’ interests.
-Critically, Airbnb co-hosts are only allowed to join as a co-host if they are doing so in an individual capacity, and they are not representing a business or organization.
 If you want to register a professional as a co-host, you’ll need to get express permission from Airbnb directly.
 This is very possible and there are a few professional co-host companies that have seen huge success as of late!

 How Can Having an Airbnb Co-Host Help Me?